Brendan Long: Club and state rowing

 Long's senior rowing was from the Tamar Rowing Club in Launceston.

 In Tamar colours he competed at the Australian Rowing Championships for eleven consecutive years from 1999 to 2009, each time in at least two boat classes.
 He raced for the double scull national title at each of these regattas winning that championship in 2005, 2006, 2008 and 2009.
-He contested the quad scull national title at ten of those championships, was victorious in 2001, 2004, 2008 & 2009 and took the silver medal in 2003.
+He contested the quad scull national title at ten of those championships, was victorious in 2001, 2004, 2008 and 2009 and took the silver medal in 2003.
 On eight occasions between 2001 and 2009 he also contested the Australian single sculls championship.

 Long was first selected to represent Tasmania in the men's youth eight which contested the Noel F Wilkinson Trophy in the Interstate Regatta within the 1998 Australian Rowing Championships.
 In 1999 he was the Tasmanian single sculler selected to race for the President's Cup at the Interstate Regatta.
 He won the silver medal for Tasmania in that same event three times from 2001 to 2003 and contested it again in 2004, 2007 and 2008.
 From 2005 to 2008 he also rowed in the Tasmanian men's eight racing for the King's Cup at the Interstate Regatta.
 In 2008 he stroked that Tasmanian eight.